Everything You Think You Know About the Vikings is Wrong

 In recent years, archeologists have gained even more insight into these Norsemen who were scattered across Scandinavia between A.D.
 750 and 1100.
 The name Viking hails from the ancient Norse word for a raid or trading trip.
 Men, women, and even children often “went on a Viking,” but for the most part they were farmers who built longhouses (large dwelling houses), raised crops, kept livestock, hunted, and fished.
 Certainly, they never referred to themselves as Vikings, nor did they wear horned helmets.

 Though much of what we believe about Vikings is inaccurate, one thing remains true.
 Vikings rank among the world’s greatest explorers and traders.
 Artifacts discovered in archeological digs include an engraved brass Celtic cross from Ireland, Cowrie shells from the Red Sea, a bronze Buddha figurine from India, and carnelian beads from the Black Sea.
-These items and many more are on display at the Vikings exhibition at the Field Museum in Chicago, which runs through October 4, 2015.
-The Field Museum’s presentation of Vikings is the only U.S. stop on its international tour.
+These items and many more were on display at the Vikings exhibition at the Field Museum in Chicago, which was the only U.S. stop on its international tour.